IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_ssh_key_info.rst

   most_recent (False, bool, False)
     If true and multiple entries are found, the most recently created key is used.
 If false, an error is returned

+  label (True, str, None)
+    The label associated with the ssh key

   iaas_classic_username (False, any, None)